ACEC-SC ARTICLES OF INCORPORATION

-No later than January 7, the Chair shall appoint three past Chairs to serve as the Nominating Committee, which will have the responsibility of presenting a slate of candidates for Board membership and Officer Positions to be voted upon at the Annual Membership Meeting.
-The members of the Nominating Committee shall represent their different member firms
+No later than January 7, the President shall appoint two past Presidents and three at-large members to serve as the Nominating Committee, which will have the responsibility of presenting a slate of candidates for Board membership and officer positions to be voted upon at the Annual Membership Meeting.
+The members of the Nominating Committee shall represent their different member firms.

-The nominating committee shall present to the Chair a slate of nominees for the Board and any other vacancies to be filled by election at least thirty (30) days prior to the Annual Membership Meeting, and the Chair shall see that the list of nominees be sent to all members at least fifteen (15) days prior to the Annual Membership Meeting.
+The Nominating Committee shall present to the President a slate of nominees for the Board and any other vacancies to be filled by election at least thirty (30) days prior to the Annual Membership Meeting, and the President shall see that the list of nominees be sent to all members at least fifteen (15) days prior to the Annual Membership Meeting.
 Nothing herein shall preclude further nominees from the floor during the Annual Membership Meeting.
 All nominees shall confirm willingness to serve prior to election.

-No member firm shall have more than one representative serving on the Board at any one time, except the Immediate Past Chair and the National Director, who serve ex-officio.
-No member shall serve on the Board for more than eight consecutive years except the Immediate Past Chair and National Director, who serve ex-officio.
+No member firm shall have more than one representative serving on the Board at any one time, except the Immediate Past President and the National Director, who serve ex-officio.
+No member shall serve on the Board for more than eight consecutive years except the Immediate Past President and National Director, who serve ex-officio.

-In accordance with Article V of the Articles of Incorporation the Board shall elect a Chair, Vice Chair, Secretary and Treasurer (the latter two may be one person).
+In accordance with Article V of the Articles of Incorporation, the Board shall elect a President, Vice President, Secretary, and Treasurer (the latter two may be one person).
 Additionally, the Board may elect a National Director and Affiliate National Director to represent ACEC-SC on the American Council of Engineering Companies Board of Directors.
 The National Director’s term is for two years and the person elected should not serve more than three consecutive terms.

 DUTIES AND POWERS